fcocervera/game_recommender/README.md

 ## Recommender Capstone Project

 ### File Descriptions
-	- `postgres.py` - Used to initialize database tables and associated schema.
+	- `postgres.py` - Used to initialize database tables and schemas.
 	- `application.py` - Front-end of application built with Flask.
 	- `model_tuning.py` - Basic gridsearch over hyper-params
 	- `scraping.py` - Scrapers used to collect all relavent data for project.